Loading, please wait...

 (2000 sq.ft. home)

-Cost to install a central air conditioning varies greatly by region.
+Cost to install a central air conditioning varies greatly by region (and even by zipcode).
 Get free estimates from air-conditioning and heating contractors in your city.